November 11, 2022

 You should receive an acknowledgment letter and registration card in the mail within 90 days of registering with Selective Service.
 This is your proof of Selective Service registration, so don’t lose it!

-Do I have to register with Selective Service to receive financial aid?
+Do I have to register for Selective Service to receive financial aid?

-For most of Selective Service’s history, you needed to register to be eligible to receive federal financial aid.
+For most of Selective Service’s history, male applicants needed to register to be eligible to receive federal financial aid for college education.
+Female applicants could disregard Selective Service registration.

 If you failed to register by age 26 and you weren’t exempt, the Department of Education disqualified you from most forms of federal aid.
-That includes certain student loans, grants, and work-study programs.
+That included certain federal student loans, grants, and work-study financial aid programs.

-Parents, however, have never needed to meet this requirement to take out Parent PLUS loans.
-If they aren’t registered, but you are, your aid eligibility is still safe.
+Parents have never needed to meet this requirement to take out Parent PLUS loans.
+If they aren’t registered with Selective Service, but you are, your financial aid eligibility is still safe.

-In 2020, Congress passed the FAFSA Simplification Act as part of the larger Consolidated Appropriations Act, 2021.
+In 2020, Congress removed the requirement to register to gain financial aid by passing the FAFSA Simplification Act.
+This was part of the larger Consolidated Appropriations Act, 2021.

 Beyond federal aid, though, you still must register with Selective Service if you’re not in an exempt group listed earlier.
 Otherwise, as we’re about to see, you could face severe legal consequences.

-Failing to sign up for the draft if you aren’t exempt carries some harsh punishments.
+Failing to sign up for the draft no longer impacts your financial aid or FAFSA.
+But if you aren’t exempt, not signing up carries some harsh punishments.

 Of those 20, 14 were convicted.
 The last indictment—which happened in 1986—was dismissed before it could make it to trial.

 None of this is to say you should avoid registering, though.
-It’s the law.
+It’s the law for now, unless a bill passes to get rid of the Selective Service System.

 Plus, failing to register can have other consequences, whether or not you’re punished through the legal system.